ebaauw/homebridge-zp/README.md

 To use the full features of homebridge-zp, you might want to check out some other HomeKit apps, like [Eve](https://www.evehome.com/en/eve-app) (free) or Matthias Hochgatterer's [Home+ 4](http://selfcoded.com/home/) (paid).
 For HomeKit automation, you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).

-As Sonos uses UPnP to discover the ZonePlayers, the server running homebridge must be on the same subnet as your Sonos ZonePlayers.
-As HomeKit uses Bonjour to discover homebridge, the server running homebridge must be on the same subnet as your iDevices running HomeKit.
+As Sonos uses UPnP to discover the ZonePlayers, the server running Homebridge must be on the same subnet as your Sonos ZonePlayers.
+As HomeKit uses Bonjour to discover Homebridge, the server running Homebridge must be on the same subnet as your iDevices running HomeKit.
 For remote access, you you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).

 ### Zones